The Casimir Effect

 Solving this functional differential equation gives a Gaussian vacuum wave functional:

-The exact normalization is not important here.
+The exact normalization ZZ is not important here.
 The important point is conceptual: the vacuum is a wave functional with nonzero width.
 It is centered around the zero field configuration, but it is not a delta-functional.
 The field still fluctuates around zero.

 That spread is what people loosely call vacuum fluctuations.